Lramseyer/vaporview/README.md

 ![](https://github.com/Lramseyer/vaporview/blob/main/readme_assets/add_signals.gif?raw=true)

-To Add a signal, click the "+" icon to the right of the netlist variable in the "Netlist" view or double click on the variable.
+To Add a signal, double click on it in the netlist view or click the "+" icon on the right.

 Signals can also be added by dragging and dropping them from the netlist view to the viewer.
 Make sure to hold **Shift** before dropping them into the viewer - note that this is a VScode requirement.